haiming12138/Image_Compressor/README.md

 # Image_Compressor
-To use this command line tool, put the image you want to compress in the "Output" folder.
+To use this command line tool, put the image you want to compress in the "Iutput" folder.

 In command line environment, go to the directory where this document is located.